open-power/sbe-odyssey/README.md

 ### To run simics:

-All options will take care to prepare the genesis NOR image to use in the simics.
+- All options will take care to prepare the genesis NOR image to use in the simics.

+- The SBE supports different standalone simics model to validate so use the `SIMICS_MODEL` envrionment varaible to switch the model for the validation as per needs.

 #### Option-1: